Acadia National Park

-Acadia National Park, Maine—which comprises more than 35,000 acres of land on Mount Desert Island, Isle au Haut and the Schoodic Peninsula—is the only national park in Maine.
+Acadia National Park, Maine—which comprises 47,000 acres of land on Mount Desert Island, Isle au Haut and the Schoodic Peninsula—is the only national park in Maine.
+It is located in the area of DownEast & Acadia, Maine.
 Looking for things to do in Acadia National Park?
 You can see all of the state's quintessential natural features in one place, including its rocky coastline, mountains, forests, ponds, marshlands and fields.
 You can also see the diversity of the state's native species, ranging from mollusks and mammals to raptors and reptiles.
 You and your family can watch for whales, seals, moose, foxes, peregrine falcons, herons, salamanders and toads as you explore the park.